khtao/StainNet/readme.md

-# StainNet: A Robust and Fast Stain Normalization Network
+# StainNet: a fast and robust stain normalization network

 ## 1、Our approach